bluemath_tk.core package

 - set_omp_num_threads(num_threads: int) None [source]

-Sets the number of threads for OpenMP.
+Set the number of OpenMP threads for parallel operations.

 - Parameters:

-num_threads (int) – The number of threads.
+num_threads (int) – Number of OpenMP threads to use.

 Warning